NodeSchoolSF/interview-prep/technical_phone_screen_and_whiteboarding_practice.md

 ## Paired practice

 I suggest pairing up into groups of 2 with your neighbor.
 Each person picks one of the questions to work on.
 One person go first and try to solve the problem on their computer (or on whiteboard, if they want to practice that) while the other person listens.
+If you'd rather work together to solve the problem instead, that's good too - but I encourage both people to

 If you're listening as your partner is solving a problem, keep the following in mind: